John Marlow: Dalrymple operations

 With the opening of the Cape River goldfields in 1868 the authorities decided to move the Native Police barracks from Bowen to the new settlement of Dalrymple about 80 km west of Townsville.
 Marlow was placed in charge of this new barracks and accompanied by his troopers and Queensland Police Commissioner, David Thompson Seymour, he provided the first Gold Escort from the goldfields to Townsville.

 However, with the removal of the barracks from Bowen, Aboriginal attacks in this region re-intensified, exemplified by prominent pastoralist Sidney Yeates having to abandon his sheep station.
 Both the Police Commissioner and Marlow advised that they were no longer able to provide adequate protection from the Dalrymple base.
 Marlow suggested collecting all the coastal Aborigines from Port Mackay to Townsville and confining them on an island off the coast where they could be ‘taught to be useful’.
 The Colonial Secretary was ‘unable to entertain’ Marlow’s proposition.
 Pastoralists in the Bowen region were unhappy with the lack of protection, with some seeking to embarrass Marlow publicly with complaints of inappropriate interactions between Aboriginal women and his troopers.
 Further misfortune followed Marlow with an immense flood of the Burdekin River destroying the town of Dalrymple, Marlow's house and the police barracks being washed away.

 For the remainder of his placement at Dalrymple, Marlow took on a more administrative role managing the gold escort duties of the native police and investigating cases of murder, missing persons and riotous behaviour on the goldfields.
 He retired from the native police in 1873.

 Later life

 From 1874 to 1876, Marlow returned to Bowen as a resident, where his house was damaged during an intense storm.
 In 1876, he moved to the Brisbane suburb of Kangaroo Point where, in quite a large departure from his previous career, he became chief inspector for the Society for the Prevention of Cruelty to Animals.
 He remained in this position until 1885, when he became employed as a health inspector.
 Marlow continued in various posts for the Board of Health until his death in 1903.
+Mount Marlow at Cape Pallarenda near Townsville is named after him.